Phu1237/vscode-livereload/README.md

 ### Add code to the page

-You can use VS Code to insert the script tag via `Ctrl+Shift+P` add type `livereload.js` and the script tag is added to your HTML document.

-Or manually add the following script to your HTML document.
+Manually add the following script to your HTML document.

 ```html
 <script>document.write('<script src="http://'